Effective Date of Policy:

 - The right to counseling services from any mental health services previously established by the institution, or by other victim-service entities, or by victims themselves.

-- After campus sexual assaults have been reported, the victims of such crimes shall have the right to require that appropriate College staff take the necessary steps or actions reasonably feasible to prevent any unnecessary or unwanted contact or proximity with alleged assailants, including immediate relocation of the victim to safe and secure alternative housing and transfer of classes if requested by the victims.
+- After campus sexual assaults have been reported, the victims of such crimes shall have the right to require that appropriate University staff take the necessary steps or actions reasonably feasible to prevent any unnecessary or unwanted contact or proximity with alleged assailants, including immediate relocation of the victim to safe and secure alternative housing and transfer of classes if requested by the victim.

 - Access to at least one level of appeal of a determination.

-- The right to report any inappropriate action, or lack thereof, in the handling of a reported sexual assault on the part of the College as a Title IX complaint.
+- The right to report any inappropriate action, or lack thereof, in the handling of a reported sexual assault on the part of the University as a Title IX complaint.

 - Be protected from retaliation by the institution, any student, the accused and/or the respondent, and/or their friends, family and acquaintances within the jurisdiction of the institution.

-- Exercise civil rights and practice of religion without interference by the investigative, criminal justice, or conduct process of Daemen College.
+- Exercise civil rights and practice of religion without interference by the investigative, criminal justice, or conduct process of Daemen University.

-Additionally, and in accordance with the SaVE provision of the Violence Against Women Act (VAWA), the College will work with the student to ensure that they are able to continue their studies safely while the matter is addressed.
-This includes applying, at the discretion of the Vice President for Strategic Initiatives or Dean of Students (or designee) and as dictated by the situation and the needs of the victim, the use of administrative room changes, Orders of No Contact, Persona Non Grata orders, and/or other steps deemed necessary.
+Additionally, and in accordance with the SaVE provision of the Violence Against Women Act (VAWA), the University will work with the student to ensure that they are able to continue their studies safely while the matter is addressed.
+This includes applying–at the discretion of the Senior Vice President for Strategic Initiatives or Assistant Vice President for Student Affairs & Dean of Students (or designee) and as dictated by the situation and the needs of the victim–the use of administrative room changes, Orders of No Contact, Persona Non Grata orders, and/or other steps deemed necessary.

 This policy pertains to:

-Daemen College students’ rights in regards to sexual assault, sexual harassment, and sexual & interpersonal violence.
+Daemen University students’ rights in regards to sexual assault, sexual harassment, and sexual & interpersonal violence.

 Purpose of this Policy